Praise (Elevation Worship song): Commercial performance

 "Praise" debuted at No. 22 on the US Hot Christian Songs chart dated June 3, 2023, concurrently charting at No. 9 on the Christian Digital Song Sales chart.
 "Praise" debuted at No. 48 on the US Christian Airplay chart dated September 30, 2023.

 The song reached number one on the Hot Christian Songs chart dated March 16, 2024, with significant gains in streaming, downloads, and airplay, following the release of the EP.
+It stayed there for 31 weeks.

 "Praise" marks the third Hot Christian Songs chart-topping song for Elevation Worship, the fourth for Brandon Lake, and the first for both Chris Brown and Chandler Moore.

 Music videos

 The official lyric video for "Praise" was issued by Elevation Worship through YouTube on May 19, 2023.
 Elevation Worship released the music video for "Praise" featuring Brandon Lake, Chris Brown, and Chandler Moore leading the song during an Elevation Church worship service, via YouTube on May 22, 2023.